abacusmodeling/abacus-develop/.github/ISSUE_TEMPLATE/bug-report.md

 ---
-name: Bug report
+name: Bug Report
-about: Create a report to help us improve
+about: Create a report for problems with ABACUS
 title: ''
 labels: bug
-assignees: mohanchen
+assignees: dyzheng

 ---